 In Pennsylvania, the law says that one of your parents or a legal guardian must sign a consent form if you want to have an abortion, unless you are married or emancipated.
 This is called “parental consent.”
 Usually, it’s done at the clinic when your parent or guardian accompanies you here for your first appointment.

 If you cannot involve a parent or you feel like it would not be safe to do so, the law does give you an alternative, called a “Judicial Bypass,” which means having a hearing with a judge at the Juvenile Court.
-The court will appoint a lawyer to assist you at no charge.

 On the day of your appointment, you and your parent or guardian must bring the following: